aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/30-persistent-object-storage-with-mountpoint-for-amazon-s3.md

   Normal  ScalingReplicaSet  7m17s  deployment-controller  Scaled down replica set assets-784b5f5656 to 0 from 1
 ```

-Let's go into first pod and list files at `/mountpoint-s3`
+Let's go into first pod and list files at `/mountpoint-s3`.
+Since we have our S3 bucket mounted with the Mountpoint for Amazon S3 CSI driver, we can create a new image inside of the mounted S3 bucket too:

 ```bash
 $ POD_1=$(kubectl -n assets get pods -o jsonpath='{.items[0].metadata.name}')